US basketball star Brittney Griner's supporters call for her release after she was detained in Russia - KTVZ

 US basketball star Brittney Griner’s supporters call for her release after she was detained in Russia

-Family and friends of two-time Olympic gold medalist Brittney Griner are demanding the US basketball star be released after she was detained in Russia.
+Friends and family of two-time Olympic gold medalist Brittney Griner are demanding the US basketball star’s release after she was detained in Russia on drug charges.

-The seven-time Women’s National Basketball Association All-Star with the Phoenix Mercury basketball team was arrested in Russia after customs officials said they detected cannabis oil in her luggage at an airport near Moscow, The New York Times reported.

-The Russian news agency TASS cited a law enforcement source identifying the American woman who was arrested on drug charges as 31-year-old Griner, upon arriving from New York, the report said.
+Now, hundreds of strangers have joined the effort as US-Russian tensions escalate amid Russia’s invasion of Ukraine.

+Griner, 31, is a championship-winning player with the WNBA’s Phoenix Mercury and spends her offseasons playing for the Russian team UMMC Ekaterinburg.

-“‘The customs inspection of the hand luggage being carried by the US citizen confirmed the presence of vapes with specifically smelling liquid, and an expert determined that the liquid was cannabis oil (hash oil), which is a narcotic substance,'” the customs service said in the statement.
+“The customs inspection of the hand luggage being carried by the US citizen confirmed the presence of vapes with specifically smelling liquid, and an expert determined that the liquid was cannabis oil (hash oil), which is a narcotic substance.”

 Griner’s wife, Cherelle Griner, posted a picture of her and her wife on Instagram on Saturday, thanking those who have prayed and reached out in support of the basketball star’s safe return to the United States.

-Interfax, citing the customs service, said the US citizen was detained and arrested and noted a criminal case has been opened against her.
+A criminal case has been opened against the US citizen arrested, Interfax reported, citing Russia’s customs service.

-A spokesperson for the State Department told CNN Saturday, “We are aware of reports of a US citizen arrested in Moscow.
-Whenever a US citizen is arrested overseas, we stand ready to provide all appropriate consular services.”
+A spokesperson for the US State Department said the agency is “aware of reports of a US citizen arrested in Moscow.”

+“Whenever a US citizen is arrested overseas, we stand ready to provide all appropriate consular services,” the spokesperson told CNN on Saturday.
-Griner currently plays for the Russian team, UMMC Ekaterinburg.
-Griner has played with the team since 2015 during the WNBA offseason.
-In five games this season, she is averaging 13.2 points and 4.2 rebounds per game.

-The star player, who won the WNBA championship with the Mercury in 2014, averaged 20.5 points and 9.5 rebounds per game last season with Phoenix.
-Griner is also a two-time medalist at the FIBA Women’s Basketball World Championship with Team USA.

 CNN has reached out to Griner’s representative for comment.